kylebarron/medicare_utils/docs/quickstart.md

 ## Importing the package

-First, make sure you've [installed](installation.md) `medicare_utils`.
+First, make sure you've [installed](installation.html) `medicare_utils`.
-Then to use the package, you need to import it with the following line:
+Then to use the package, you need to import it:

 ```py
 import medicare_utils as med
 ```